FunnyWolf/Viper/docs/en/module/Execution_UserExecution_DirectConnectReverseHTTPS.md

-# Reverse_https direct connection to avoid killing
+# Reverse_https Direct Connection Anti-detection

-# Main functions
+# Main Functions

-Generate kill-free exe
+Generate anti-detection EXE

-# How to operate
+# Operation Methods

-+ Create new reverse_https listening
++ Create a new reverse_https listener.
-+ Open the module and select the corresponding https monitor
++ Open the module and select the corresponding https listener.
-+ After running the module, it will be in`文件管理`Generate a zip file, containing the free kill exe payload and corresponding C++ code
++ After running the module, a zip file will be generated in "File Management", which contains the anti-detection EXE payload and the corresponding C++ code.

-# Things to note
+# Precautions

-+ Can bypass Windows Defander (20210611)
++ Can bypass Windows Defender (20210611)